 There is no set panel of Jewish genetic disorders, and different labs screen for a different number of such conditions.
-At our program we currently screen for 19 disorders.
+At our program we currently screen for not only the 19 conditions recommended for those with Ashkenazi Jewish background but also 60+ other conditions that are inherited in the same fashion as the nineteen.
 Please see our website for more information about these disorders.

 If you are of Ashkenazi or Sephardic descent (at least one Ashkenazi or Sephardic grandparent) and are planning on having children in the future, you may want to consider carrier screening for Jewish genetic disorders.
 A genetic counselor or other qualified healthcare provider can help you decide whether screening is appropriate and for which disorders to consider screening.

-The Center is now able to offer an expanded panel of tests called the Counsyl Prenatel Panel Test.
-This screens for 85 recessive disorders (including the 19 Jewish genetic disorders) and is designed for people of all ethnic backgrounds.
+The Center is now able to offer an expanded panel of tests called the Counsyl Universal Genetic Test (www.counsyl.com/diseases).
+This screens for over 60+ recessive disorders, in addition to the 19 Jewish genetic disorders, and is designed for people of all ethnic backgrounds.
 The additional conditions vary greatly in terms of frequency, severity and treatment options.
-The panel can also include Fragile X syndrome, a common trigger of mental retardation in males, caused by a mutation on the X chromosome.
-The cost of the Universal panel is the same as the panel of Jewish genetic disorders.
-Fragile X testing would be an additional cost if you are not using insurance.
+The panel can also include Fragile X syndrome, a common genetic cause of mental retardation in males, caused by a mutation on the X chromosome.
+The cost of the Prenatal panel is the same as the panel of Jewish genetic disorders.
+Fragile X testing is included in the pricing of this test.

 There are disorders found to be more common among those of Sephardic Jewish ancestry.
 These disorders vary by country of origin.
 If your ancestors are from Northern Africa, the Mediterranean, the Middle East or Spain, please contact our genetic counselor to discuss appropriate testing.
 If you are of unknown, mixed, or non-Jewish ancestry, please also contact our counselor to discuss testing.
-The Counsyl Prenatal Panel Test may be an option for you.
+The Counsyl Prenatal Genetic Test (Please see “Should my non-Ashkenazi or non-Jewish partner be screened”) may be an option for you.